Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Performance Analysis of Additional Protocols

-Following the spirit of QKD, the quantum private query (QPQ) protocol can be constructed with lure requests on a quantum server with quantum random access memory\cite{giovannetti2008quantump}.
-The randomly inserted lure request address, encoded in another base, allows the user to detect eavesdropping by the server with a high probability.
-VBG can be employed to transmit the request and the requested data with high fidelity, thereby reducing the possibility of the server faking its malicious behavior as channel loss.
+Following the paradigm of QKD, the quantum private query (QPQ) protocol can be implemented using lure requests on a quantum server with quantum random access memory \cite{giovannetti2008quantump}.
+The randomly inserted lure request addresses, encoded in an alternative basis, enable the user to detect eavesdropping by the server with high probability.
+The VBG can be employed to transmit both the query and the requested data with high fidelity, which reduces the possibility of the server concealing its malicious behavior as channel loss.

-Finally, multiparty entangled state distribution (MESD) across the large-scale network is also being actively explored due to its potential advantages in cryptography over pairwise established Bell pairs \cite{memmen2023advantage}.
-In particular, the quantum secret-sharing protocols\cite{cleve1999share,hillery1999quantum} can be uniformly described by the construction and manipulation of graph states over the network, which is a representative class of multiparty entangled states\cite{hein2006entanglement,markham2008graph}.
-Advanced and efficient network layer protocols \cite{fischer2021distributing,meignant2019distributing,fan2025optimized,huang2025peer,fan2025distribution} have been proposed for the general distribution of arbitrary graph states, where channel capacity and reliability play crucial roles in resource allocation and optimization.
-If the future network is built on the backbone of the VBG channel, then the network topology is approximately star-shaped, where any graph state can be distributed within one time slot, significantly mitigating the time delay for distribution and the pressure on quantum memory.
+Finally, multiparty entangled state distribution (MESD) over large-scale networks is being actively explored due to its potential cryptographic advantages over pairwise Bell-pair distribution \cite{memmen2023advantage}.
+In particular, quantum secret-sharing protocols\cite{cleve1999share,hillery1999quantum} can be uniformly described by the construction and manipulation of graph states across a network, which form a representative class of multiparty entangled states\cite{hein2006entanglement,markham2008graph}.
+Advanced and efficient network layer protocols \cite{fischer2021distributing,meignant2019distributing,fan2025optimized,huang2025peer,fan2025distribution} have been proposed for the general distribution of arbitrary graph states, in which channel capacity and reliability play crucial roles in resource allocation and optimization.
+If future networks are built on the backbone of the VBG channel, then the network topology is approximately star-shaped, enabling the distribution of arbitrary graph states within a single time slot, significantly reducing distribution latency and the burden on quantum memory.